Build a sidecar in your story

 - For the Urban Density layer, ensure the layer is visible.

-- Zoom and pan until the continent of Africa is the focal point of the map and click Place map.
+- Zoom and pan until the continent of Africa is the focal point of the map and click Save.

 The map is placed in the media pane.
-You can go back to editing the map at any time by clicking the pencil icon on the toolbar.
+You can go back to editing the map at any time by clicking the edit button on the toolbar.
 Now, it's time to add the next slide in your sidecar.
-Because you want to show another aspect of the same Urbanization in Africa map, you'll duplicate the slide.
+Because you want to show another aspect of the same map, you'll duplicate the slide.

 On the bottom of the sidecar block is the slide panel where you can manage the order of slides or duplicate an existing slide.